gjboxer/Organisation-Management-Backend-Django/README.md

 3. **Invitations**: Users can send and receive invitations to join organizations.
 Invitations can be accepted or rejected.

-4. **Task Assignment**: Create, list, update, and delete tasks within organizations.
-Tasks can be assigned to users.
+4. **View Task Assignment**: Users can see the task assigned to them in an organisation

 ## API Endpoints